spark-up/spark-up.github.io/pages/background/sortingHat.rst

 Project SortingHat
 ==================
-The ADA lab at UCSD has created a new way to automate ML feature type inference using the ML data prep zoo.
+The ADA lab at UCSD has been researching new ways to perform AutoML data preparation under Project SortingHat.
+Project SortingHat envisioned using an ML-based approach to automate ML data prepartion.
+Therefore, data preparation tasks are formalized into prediction tasks.

-The ML data prep zoo is a community-led repository that contains a benchmark labelled dataset and pre-trained models for ML data prep task.
-The ML data prep zoo uses an ML-based approach by building and training standard ML models to infer column feature types from an un-seen csv with the benchmark labeled dataset.
+Project SortingHat has lead to the creation of the ML Data Prep Zoo.
+The ML Data Prep Zoo is a repository of benchmark labeled datasets and pre-trained ML models for data preparation tasks.
+The first data preparation task that was researched was feature type inference.

 .. figure:: images/sortingHat.png